 I then clean up my document to include the following columns:

 - Fan Reach

 It’s up to you how much of this information you want to keep.
 But I feel it will be helpful when understanding why one post did better than another.

 3. Focus On Specific Posts

 You’re going to see why momentarily, but let’s focus only on posts that were published within five minutes of the top of the hour.
 So you could use anything published between 8:55 and 9:05, for example.

 The result for me is a sample size of 78 posts.
-Following is the breakdown by +/- 5 minutes on the hour (my local time):
+Following is the Breakdown is a way to get insights into your ad performance related to time, delivery, action, or dynamic creative element. by +/- 5 minutes on the hour (my local time):

 - 0:00 – 4